Where to Stay in Costa Rica First Time: 16 Best Areas

 With beautiful beaches on both Pacific Coast and Caribbean Coast, towering volcanoes, amzing wildlife, incredible national parks and nature reserves, as well as wonderful towns and cities, Costa Rica is a place that truly offers something for everyone.

 Costa Rica does have some crime, but most travelers return from their visit safe and sound.
-To stay safe, you should use common sense, be aware of surrounding, theft and pickpocketing, scams and muggings.
-If you are searching for the safest place to stay in Costa Rica, look into Puerto Viejo de Talamanca, Drake Bay, Tamarindo, and Monteverde.
+You should always use common sense, be aware of pickpocketing, scams and muggings.
+Stick to well-traveled and well-lit areas after dark, especially in remote regions.

 💖 Best Area for first timers:San José